ka-sarthak/website/docs/posts/running-inspiration.md

 ---
-layout: post
-place: Montreal, Canada
 title: Why does the mind say, “Don’t run.”?
+authors:
+ - Sarthak Kapoor
+template: post.html
+date: 2019-06-13
+place: Montreal, CA
 ---

 Running comes naturally to us.
 Humans have been running since we climbed down the trees and ventured into hunting, and it wouldn’t be an exaggeration to say that our evolution to become upright animals bears a connection with our desire to stretch the legs.
 But when it comes to implementing a running routine, the reality is far more complicated.